Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Experiment

 \subsubsection{Day 1}

+\Cref{fig:design} illustrates an overview of the experiment.
 Participants were provided an overview of the experiment and signed a consent form.
 Subsequently, they received a detailed explanation of the experimental tasks.
-At this stage, they were notified of Day 1 procedures alone and received no details about Day 2.
+At this stage, they were notified of Day 1 procedures alone and received no details about Day 2, except for the time and location.
 This approach ensured that the final test on Day 2 was a surprise, similar to previous studies~\cite{Mizuho-etal2024tvcg1, Smith-Handy2016}, and helped minimize rehearsals during the one-week interval.
 Before undergoing the VR experience, participants answered the SSQ to assess their physical condition.

 The participants performed six trials: IS and RP1--5.
 In the IS trial, they studied 20 Tagalog--Japanese pairs in the following steps: After wearing the HMD and headphones, the participants first went through a phase to familiarize themselves with the partner avatar.
 They were instructed to approach and observe the avatar for 30 seconds.
-This duration was consistent with the time used in previous studies using IVEs~\cite{Mizuho-etal2024tvcg1} or self-avatars~\cite{Mizuho-etal2024tvcg2} to enable participants acclimatization to the stimuli.
+This duration was consistent with the time used in previous studies using IVEs~\cite{Mizuho-etal2024tvcg1} or self-avatars~\cite{Mizuho-etal2024tvcg2} to enable participants' acclimatization to the stimuli.
 The participants could move around during this phase, and their positions were recorded to assess proximity.
 After resetting the avatar and participant positions to their initial values, they underwent a study phase.
 The partner avatar spoke Tagalog and Japanese in that order for 5 seconds; this was followed by a repetition of the pair within the next 5 seconds.
 This process was repeated for all 20 pairs in random order.
 Following the completion of the word presentation, the participants' HMD and headphones were removed, and they responded to the SPS.

 Subsequently, the participants underwent the RP1 trial.
 First, they wore the HMD and headphones and observed the partner avatar for 30 seconds, as in the IS trial.
 Next, a Tagalog word was spoken, and they were asked to answer the corresponding Japanese translation orally within 5 seconds.
 Following this response time, they received feedback: The Tagalog word and its correct Japanese translation were spoken in sequence for an additional 5 seconds.
 This procedure was repeated for all 20 pairs in random order.
 Finally, after removing the HMD, participants answered the SPS.